-.Dyspnea is present.
-Patient's chest is palpated and unequal movement of the left and right side of the chest are noted.
-Dullness is seen on percussion of chest.
+Dyspnea is present.
+On palpation, the patient's chest has an asymmetrical movement.
+Dullness is heard on percussion of the chest.
 Vocal fremitus is diminished.
-Auscultation reveals characteristic breath sound on left side of the chest but diminished breath sound on the right side.
+Auscultation reveals characteristic breath sounds on left side of the chest but diminished breath sounds on the right side.
 Rhonchi and localized coarse crepitation are heard which are restricted to the right lung base.
 S1 and S2 heart sound are prominent.
-Apex beat palpated at 4th intercostal space towards the left border of the sternum.
+Apex beat palpated at 4^{th} intercostal space towards the left border of the sternum.